lyndon025/playtested/src/content/article/2023-09-11-resurgence-of-split-screen-co-op-games-continues--popucom-announcement.md

 ---
-title: "Resurgence of split-screen co-op games continues! | POPUCOM announcement"
+author: lyndonguitar
+category: Review
-description: "The resurgence of split-screen cooperative games, spearheaded by the 2021 Game Awards GOTY winner, It Takes Two, marks a heartwarming return to the roots of shared gaming experiences.
+description: The resurgence of split-screen cooperative games, spearheaded by the 2021 Game Awards GOTY winner, It Takes Two, marks a heartwarming return to the roots of shared gaming experiences.
 Nowadays, even blockbuster hits such as Baldur's Gate 3 even has split-screen coop.
 It reminds us of the sheer joy and camaraderie that local co-op gaming can provide, offering a refreshing break from the ultra-competitive titles saturating the multiplayer market today.
-With the announcement of POPUCOM, it appears that another promising cooperative gem is on the horizon."
+With the announcement of POPUCOM, it appears that another promising cooperative gem is on the horizon.
+featured: false
 pubDate: 2023-09-11
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "popucom"]
+tags:
-featured: false
+- taptap
+- popucom
-thumb: ""
+thumb: ''
+title: Resurgence of split-screen co-op games continues! | POPUCOM announcement
 ---

 The resurgence of split-screen cooperative games, spearheaded by the 2021 Game Awards GOTY winner, It Takes Two, marks a heartwarming return to the roots of shared gaming experiences.
 Nowadays, even blockbuster hits such as Baldur's Gate 3 even has split-screen coop.
 It reminds us of the sheer joy and camaraderie that local co-op gaming can provide, offering a refreshing break from the ultra-competitive titles saturating the multiplayer market today.
 With the announcement of POPUCOM, it appears that another promising cooperative gem is on the horizon.